lifebit-ai/gwas/docs/cb_integration.md

 - Cleans the data from files with missing genotypic data
 - Reads column by column selected by the user and applies a corresponding aggregation multiple measurements and additionally transform the data if needed.
 Currently, is compatible with:
   - Categorical (multi-level or not) -> Selects the first measurement until querying is allowed.
 Adds unknown label for NA, but they are not selected for contrast.
-  - Integer/Continuous -> Applies aggregation using mean, min, max, avg across measurements (instances and arrays) and transformation (log, log2, Z-score, None)
+  - Integer/Continuous -> Applies aggregation using mean, min, max, avg across measurements (instances and arrays) and transformation (log, log2, Z-score, None).
+It does the transformation by applying it by grouping all the arrays of an instance, and then transforming the resulting summarised instances.
   - Dates and Time -> transforms it into YYYYMMDD integer which can be used as covariates
   - Text -> Removes free text
 - Generates `.phe` file for GWAS